Swapnil-Rakshe/Predict_Fuel_Efficiency_with_Machine_Leaning/README.md

 ## Steps Performed

+* Collected the data from Kaggle
-* Exploratory Data Analysis (EDA)
+* Performed Exploratory Data Analysis (EDA) to find out outliers and relationships between the variables/features.
-* Perform hyperparameter tuning using GridSearchCV to find the most suitable model with optimal parameters for the given problem.
+* Performed hyperparameter tuning using GridSearchCV to find the most suitable model with optimal parameters for the given problem.
 * Build a web application using Flask.
-* Deploy the web application to an Amazon Web Services (AWS) EC2 instance.
+* Deployed the web application on an Amazon Web Services (AWS) EC2 instance.

 ## Web Application